FarzadMohtasham/EventV8/README.md

-# EventBook
+# EventV8
-EventBook is an application made using Go programming language and Gin HTTP framework
+EventV8 is an application made using Go programming language and Gin HTTP framework